KatherineMichel/portfolio/doc/2024-recap.md

 ### CFP Connect and Mo

-October CFP Connect served as a forum to get to know Mo.
+October CFP Connect served as a forum to get to know Mo El-Gammal.

 ![](2024-recap-images/mo.jpg)
 Group photo with Mo